apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * I feel like the Slam animation could use some work
 * Entering/Exiting Iron Bear?
 * Maybe have a real slight speedup on melee attacks?
-* Level-loading (digistruct) animation/movie playback?
 * Speed of camera that moves in/out of Photo Mode?
-* Ammo containers seem to not attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas)
+* Ammo containers seem to not always attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas).
+Seems to be maybe not consistent, though?
+Sometimes it seems to work.
 * Diamond Armory console?
 * Check CZ47's Faster NPCs mod (and make a note about compatibility, if need be)
 * I ended up reducing `global_scale` from 5 to 4 at the end of Athenas, because